grinnell-cs/csc151-images/_mps/shape-lists.md

 _We've written some fairly wide lines of code.
 You should avoid such wide linns._

 f.
-Write a procedure, `(stack-then-sequence-then-stack stuff)`, that takeks a doubly-nested list as input.
+Write a procedure, `(stack-then-sequence-then-stack stuff)`, that takes a doubly-nested list as input.
 You should be able to guess what it should do.

 ```
 >  (stack-then-sequence (list (list red-narrow blue-medium purple-wide)